DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 ## Create the OIDC client
 Next you will create an MVC application that will allow interactive users to log in using OIDC.
-Use the *ASP.NET Core Web App (Model-View-Controller)* (i.e. mvc) template to create the project.
+Use the mvc template to create the project.
 Run the following commands from the *quickstart\src* folder:

 ```console
 dotnet new mvc -n MvcClient